Massive-Wiki/massive-wiki/Get Started with Massive Wiki.md

 Git is a little difficult to understand, and a little complicated to use.
 The power, reliability, and standardization it provides make it worth putting up with.

 People are working on tools that help explain the complexity and encapsulate the difficulty.
-You'll find some resources here: "Working with Git".
+You'll find some resources here: [[Working with Git]].

 When you use Git to share and version Markdown wiki files, you'll have completed the "Massive Wiki checklist":